dhakal79/Portfolio-project-MS4/README.md

       3. DISABLE_COLLECTSTATIC          1

 - The update in static CSS did not change in gitpod environment as well.
-This was solved by adding missing '/' STATIC URL = 'static/'
+This was solved by adding missing '/' in STATIC URL = 'static/'

 - The detail page edit did not work and it says the page cannot be reached. this was solved by adding missing '%' before url in the link below:
 <a href="{ url 'edit_post' post.pk %}">(Edit)</a>

 ## 7.2 Unsolved bugs
 No bugs remaining